Eeew...What’s That Smell?

 Professional sanitizing of the evaporator coil by McAfee Heating and Air is the solution.
 (Sorry folks, this is not a project for the DIY’ers.)

 Start your spring cleaning off the right way!
 Every McAfee 21 point precision tune-up includes a visual inspection of your evaporator coil.
-Becoming a Comfort Club Member allows you to save substantially on every McAfee service, including a “Dirty Sock Syndrome” treatment.
+Becoming a Comfort Family Member allows you to save substantially on every McAfee service, including a “Dirty Sock Syndrome” treatment.